Wint3rmute/baczek.me/content/rust.md

 tags: programming
 ---

-Libraries that I'm using for my projects and can recommend:
+Rust is my current language of choice - it offers great developer experience, powerful type system and a wide range of libraries.
+Here are some of the libraries that I'm using for my projects and can recommend:

 - [Macroquad](https://macroquad.rs/), a minimalist game engine that deserves more attention
 - [Rodio](https://github.com/RustAudio/rodio), easy to use sound playback library.
    I've used it to code a [sampler](https://github.com/Wint3rmute/libretakt) and a [synthesiser](https://github.com/Wint3rmute/nosna)
+- [Egui](https://egui.rs) - an immediate mode GUI library,supporting desktop, mobile and web
 - [Rust.audio](https://rust.audio/), collection of resources dedicated to audio programming in Rust

 Other links that I found interesting: